DiamondJoseph/nobugs-talk/readme.md

 <sup>[1]</sup><https://artifacthub.io/packages/helm/bitnami/rabbitmq>

-## Stopflow Experiment & towards Athena 1.0
+## Stop-flow Experiment & towards Athena 1.0

 A 2nd experiment, initially due to occur June 2024 but delayed due to hardware problems to March 2025 will again make use again of time-based PandA hardware scanning.